srccast/git-cloner/README.md

 but this "Over engineering git clone" and not "Over engineering git clone and waiting for a service to be ready" so we'll just hit em with the ol' reliable `time.sleep`.

-Let's add a 3 second wait before the client attempts to connect to the daemon:
+Let's add a 3-second wait before the client attempts to connect to the daemon:

 ```python
 import docker